Get a place to stay if you're homeless and on the streets

 You do not have to meet any immigration, residence or priority need conditions to get SWEP accommodation.

 SWEP accommodation can be in a hostel, night shelter or in a building owned by a community group.
 Advice and support into longer term accommodation may be available.

 Contact the council

-The council must give you emergency housing if they think you:
+The council must give you emergency housing if they think you could:

-Ask to speak to the rough sleeping team if the council's homeless team say they can't help.
+Ask to speak to the rough sleeping team if the council's homeless team say they cannot help.

 How to contact your council's homeless team

 You can contact Streetlink if you're sleeping rough.

 Streetlink can connect you with local outreach teams by passing on your location and description.